amekkawi/jobhub/README.md

 ### Defining Jobs ###

-Jobs are defined within the module specified by [jobsModulePath](docs/api/HubManagerOptions.md#HubManagerOptions+jobsModulePath) and export [JobConfig](docs/api/JobConfig.md#JobConfig).
+Jobs are defined within the module specified by [jobsModulePath](docs/api/HubManagerOptions.md#HubManagerOptions+jobsModulePath) with each export following the [JobConfig](docs/api/JobConfig.md#JobConfig) object type definition.

 In the [Quick start](#quick-start) above we defined it as `jobs.js`, so let's create that file and define some jobs: